chandy619/osticket-prereqs/README.md

 <img width="960" alt="image" src="https://github.com/chandy619/osticket-prereqs/assets/144288806/422c09ed-3902-452a-95fb-2ba9840664cb">
 </p>
 <p>
-5. Download and Install MySQL Server: From the Installations Files list, download and install the MySQL Server software.
+5. Download and Install MySQL Server: Next up, download and install the MySQL Server software from the Installation Files list.
 This software is important for creating a database to store files and information for osTicket.
 While moving throughout the installation setup, select the 'Typcal' option.
-After that, you'll need to create some credentials that will be needed later on in this tutorial.
+After that, you'll need to create some credentials that will be used later on in this tutorial.
 Be sure to select the 'Standard Configuration' option.
-Take note of the username and password you've used in case you forget.
+Take note of the username and password you've created in case you forget.
 Click 'Finish' to close out the prompt.
 </p>
 <br />